 Royal Blue, was originally named Queens Blue from around the mid 17th century until 1921.
 It wasn’t until 1921 that it became known as Royal Blue.
 There are two well known shades of royal blue, a darker (traditional) and lighter (web color) variation.
 The web version came into existence in 1987.

-This is a theory of the personality traits of those that consider either navy or royal blue a favorite color, or if they often wear either color.
+This is a hypothesis of personality traits for those that consider either navy or royal blue a favorite color, or if they often wear either color.
 Dark blue shades are serious, professional and none attention seeking, which also represents trust and stability.
 These are likely to be characteristics of those who naturally tilt to these shades.
 It would also suggest someone was conventional, traditional and conservative in their views.
 They naturally like and respect authority, rules, order and hierarchy.

-The lighter variations of navy and royal blue suggests a more unique, open, less traditional and creative temperament.
+The lighter variations of navy and royal blue suggests a more unique, open, less traditional and a more creative temperament.

 Colors that combine well with these shades

 Navy blue and white is an obvious choice, as seen in navel uniforms.
 Light neutral tints in general also work, such as, light gray, beige, light taupe and silver.
 Lighter tints of brown also go well with navy.
 You can find some good examples of this within the world of interior design.

 Influences – These shades promote calmness, order and control.
 Dark blues are often associated with authority and trust, which can trigger those feelings in those exposed to the shades.
 They may lead to the suppression of emotions like compassion, and encourage pragmatic and reserved behaviors.
 The lighter variations are likely to have more calming and tranquil influences.